msfjarvis/msfjarvis.dev/content/about/index.md

 ### Work

-I currently work at [Dyte] as an SDK Tooling engineer, primarily focusing on developer experience for the mobile team.
+I currently work at [Cloudflare] as a Systems Engineer.
+I was previously at [Dyte], which was acquired by Cloudflare in March of 2025.

 You can find the latest version of [my resume here].